 Disastrous accidents (Chernobyl, Bhopal), natural-technical disasters (Fukushima) and socio-environmental threats like climate change have increased awareness of humanity’s vulnerability and responsibility for risk.
 At the same time, modern science has lost its monopoly on knowledge and truth, and diverse parties are claiming a voice in decisions about risk.
 This has re-assembled the relationship between experts, governments, the media and the public and has prompted calls for new partnerships.
 With every new interaction, there are different ways of contextualising data, concepts of data quality, practices towards achieving goals and analysing risk, and controlling information flows, among other things.
-As new parties enter into a CIS to collaborate, it is important to establish and manage the CIS in a way that enables these differences to be directly engaged with and addressed, not erased.
+As new parties enter into a collaboration, it is important to establish and manage the common information management system in a way that enables these differences to be directly engaged with and addressed, not erased.

-How can the CIS be set up in ways that support noticing, finding and establishing new partnerships?
+How can the common information management system be set up in ways that support noticing, finding and establishing new partnerships?

 What data might be necessary to achieve your goals?
 How is that mapped onto your partners?
 What goals do you have that others do not share?
 What goals are interrelated?

-What kinds of restrictions might exist on sharing data if new, lesser known parties, are added into the CIS?
+What kinds of restrictions might exist on sharing data if new, lesser known parties, are added into the common information management system?